OROS: Online Operation and Orchestration of Collaborative Robots using 5G: Performance Evaluation

 \section{Performance Evaluation}

-In this section, we evaluate the performance of the energy-aware optimization module when dealing with collaborative robot scenarios.
-We first introduce the scenario setup.
-Then, in order to evaluate the orchestration benefit, we compare our \name{} energy-aware optimization module that is capable of managing the sensing applications (as seen in Section \ref{sec:optimization}), against the standard \benchmark{} approach, which does not allow to dynamically turn on and off the sensing modules when robots are in already explored areas (see Section \ref{sec:comparison}).
+In this section, we evaluate the performance of the above \name{} optimization module when dealing with collaborative robot scenarios.
+We first introduce the main robot and architectural software components characterizing our scenario.
+Then, in order to evaluate the orchestration benefit, we compare the performances of the online \name{} approach against the offline \benchmark{}.
+To this aim, robot battery and window size $W$ must be carefully evaluated and configured.
+As the overall exploration performances are strictly related with the obstacles' distribution, we generate a series of random scenarios to provide general insights.